SECURITIES AND EXCHANGE COMMISSION

 NOW, THEREFORE, the Issuer and the Broker hereby agree as follows:

 Broker shall repurchase shares of Stock on each day on which the New York Stock Exchange (the Exchange) is open for trading and the Stock trades regular way on the Exchange, and in accordance with the following schedule at the then prevailing market prices; provided, however, that the total number of shares to be purchased on any day shall not exceed the then applicable volume limitation of Rule 10b-18 under the Securities Exchange Act of 1934 (the Exchange Act).
 In the event that Broker is not able to complete the repurchase of the amount indicated in one Exchange trading day, the balance of such order shall be completed on the next succeeding Exchange trading day until the amount specified has been repurchased.

-Directors Retainer Stock: Commencing October 1, 2019, or the first available Exchange trading day thereafter, Stock shall be purchased with a total valuation not to exceed (i) $195,000 minus (ii) the then current value of 37 shares of Stock (which were in the Issuers account at Broker on the date of this Agreement), excluding any applicable Broker commission charges.
+Directors Retainer Stock: Commencing October 1, 2021, or the first available Exchange trading day thereafter, Stock shall be purchased with a total valuation not to exceed $350,500 excluding any applicable Broker commission charges.

 Broker shall comply with Rule 10b-18 under the Exchange Act in effecting any purchase of Stock pursuant to this Instruction.
 Issuer shall not take any action which would cause any such purchase not to comply with Rule 10b-18.